brodyking/benadryl.dev/src/pages/index.md

 </div>

 # welcome
-this site is used to host some of my personal projects. more to come!
+this site is used to host some of my personal projects and blog posts.

 you can check out my newest creation, pouch-track below!

 <a href="https://pt.benadryl.dev" class="btn btn-primary">pouchtrack <i class="bi bi-box-arrow-up-right"></i></a>

+you can also read my blog posts [here](blog.html)